ndmitchell/ghc-make/README.md

 #### How do I use it?

 Install `ghc-make` (`cabal update && cabal install ghc-make`).
 Then replace your calls to `ghc my -arguments` with `ghc-make my -arguments`.
-All arguments and flags supported by `ghc` are supported by `ghc-make` - it is intended as a drop-in replacement.
+Almost all arguments and flags supported by `ghc` are supported by `ghc-make` - it is intended as a drop-in replacement.

 #### What should I see?